Blue Cross Blue Shield hospital/specialty coverage highlights:

 Most countries require that the prescribing doctor be licensed in that country before a prescription can be filled.
 If you take a prescription drug, contact your doctor and have your prescription written for the number of months you need filled while traveling outside of the country.
 Some common U.S. medications and supplements are illegal in certain countries or require government authorization prior to your arrival.
 Review Harvard Global Support Services’ tips for traveling abroad with medication and talk with your doctor before your departure.

 Complete the prescription Travel Override Worksheet and return it to Member Services with a copy of an official travel itinerary (i.e., e-tickets).
 This must be done at least three business days before you need to pick up your prescription.
 If you purchase a prescription while abroad, you can file for reimbursement, and you will be reimbursed at 100% of the cost minus the applicable copayment.

 Frequently Asked Questions

 Q: Is emergency evacuation and repatriation covered?

-A: The Student Health Insurance Plan does not cover evacuation or repatriation; however, the University offers worldwide emergency medical care and security evacuation services through Harvard Travel Assist (617) 998-0000.
-Please note that Harvard Travel Assist is not a health insurance policy.
+A: The Student Health Insurance Plan does not cover evacuation or repatriation; however, the University offers evacuation and repatriation services through its International SOS membership.
+Please note that International SOS is not a health insurance policy.
 Learn more about International SOS eligibility and services on the Harvard Global Support Services website.

 Q: Will I have to pay out of pocket for medical services?